Willoughby (Langley) — A Buyer’s Guide

 When does the Surrey-Langley SkyTrain extension open?

 The Province confirmed in January 2026 that in-service is targeted for late 2029 (pushed back from earlier 2028 estimates).
-The 16 km elevated guideway runs along Fraser Highway with 8 stations: Green Timbers, 152 St, Fleetwood, Bakerview-166 St, Hillcrest-184 St, Clayton, Willowbrook (NE corner 196 St & Fraser Hwy), and Langley City Centre (terminus at 203 St).
-Construction is underway across all 8 stations as of H1 2026.
-Willowbrook Station sits at the southern edge of Willoughby and is the closest station for much of the neighbourhood.
+The 16 km elevated guideway runs along Fraser Highway with 8 stations: Green Timbers, 152 St, Fleetwood, Bakerview-166 St, Hillcrest-184 St, Clayton, Willowbrook (NE corner 196 St & Fraser Hwy), and Langley City Centre (near 203 St & Industrial Ave).
+Willowbrook Station sits just south of Willoughby's southern boundary in the adjacent Willowbrook neighbourhood, and is the closest station for the southern half of Willoughby.What does the SkyTrain mean for Willoughby property values?

-No. Carvolth Exchange (202 Street and 86 Avenue) is the regional bus exchange / Park & Ride; it is NOT on the Surrey-Langley SkyTrain alignment.
+No. Carvolth Exchange (202 Street and 86 Avenue) is the regional bus exchange and Park & Ride; it is not on the Surrey-Langley SkyTrain alignment.
 The 16 km guideway runs along Fraser Highway, several blocks south of Carvolth.
 The closest SkyTrain stations to Carvolth are Willowbrook and Langley City Centre.
-Carvolth continues to anchor Highway 1 + bus-feeder commutes while the SkyTrain shifts new development priorities further south to the Fraser Highway corridor.
+Carvolth continues to serve Highway 1 + bus-feeder commutes while the SkyTrain shifts new development priorities further south.What is the R.E.
+Mountain Secondary IB program?

 R.E.
-Mountain Secondary (7633 202A Street, opened September 2019 in Willoughby) hosts the SD #35 International Baccalaureate (IB) Diploma Programme.
+Mountain Secondary (7633 202A Street, opened September 2019 in Willoughby) hosts the School District 35 (SD #35) International Baccalaureate (IB) Diploma Programme.
 The original R.E.
-Mountain Secondary opened in 1977 in adjacent Walnut Grove at 7755-202A Street; the new building opened in 2019 in Willoughby and the IB program moved with it.
+Mountain Secondary opened in 1977 at 7755-202A Street (now Walnut Grove Middle School); the IB program moved to the new building in 2019.
 IB admission typically runs as an application stream, not pure catchment.
-Verify the current SD 35 IB application timeline and eligibility before deciding on a Willoughby home for IB-program access.
+Verify the current SD #35 IB application timeline and eligibility before deciding on a Willoughby home for IB-program access.What property types dominate Willoughby?

-New-construction townhouses (deepest inventory in the Lower Mainland), starter detached, and presale condos.
-Mixed planning grid concentrates townhouses in Yorkson and Latimer, detached in Routley and parts of Yorkson, and condos at Willoughby Town Centre and along 208 Street.
-Townhouses typically transact $900K–$1.2M for newer 3-bed product; detached $1.4–1.9M for newer-build on conventional lots; presale condos $600K–$850K depending on size, location, and floor.
-Strata fees, depreciation reports, and the contingency reserve schedule should be verified before any subject removal.
+New-construction townhouses (one of the deepest inventories in the Lower Mainland), starter detached, and presale condos.
+The mixed planning grid concentrates townhouses in Yorkson and Latimer, detached in Routley and parts of Yorkson, and condos at Willoughby Town Centre and along 208 Street.
+Newer 3-bed townhouses typically transact $900K–$1.2M; detached $1.4M–$1.9M for newer-build on conventional lots; presale condos $600K–$850K.
+Verify strata fees, depreciation reports, and contingency reserve before any subject removal.How does the Willoughby Community Plan (2025 draft) change things?

 The Township's September 2025 draft Willoughby Community Plan is repositioning the 200 Street corridor for Transit-Oriented Area densities.
-This is meaningful for long-hold owners pricing redevelopment optionality — corridor parcels currently zoned for detached or low-density townhouse may eventually accommodate mid-rise apartment or higher-density mixed-use form, depending on adopted bylaw.
+Corridor parcels currently zoned for detached or low-density townhouse may eventually accommodate mid-rise apartment or higher-density mixed-use form, depending on adopted bylaw.
 The draft is not yet final.
-Pull the current OCP layer for the specific parcel, and confirm whether any redevelopment-relevant overlay is in active consultation before pricing optionality.
+Pull the current Official Community Plan (OCP) layer for the specific parcel, and confirm whether any redevelopment-relevant overlay is in active consultation before pricing optionality.How does Bill 44 / SSMUH apply in Willoughby?

-Township Bylaw 6020 (adopted November 18, 2024) implements BC Bill 44 SSMUH framework Township-wide.
+Township Bylaw 6020 (adopted November 18, 2024) implements BC Bill 44 Small-Scale Multi-Unit Housing (SSMUH) framework Township-wide.
 In Willoughby, much of the inventory is already townhouse or denser form — SSMUH-2 / SSMUH-3 applies to remaining single-family and duplex lots subject to servicing capacity.
-The transit-oriented density framework (Province's TOD designations + Township's draft Willoughby Community Plan layers) often supersedes baseline SSMUH for parcels along the 200 Street corridor and within the SkyTrain station radii.
-Check the OCP layer for the specific address before pricing redevelopment optionality.
+The transit-oriented density framework (Province's TOD designations plus the Township's draft Willoughby Community Plan layers) often supersedes baseline SSMUH for parcels along the 200 Street corridor and within SkyTrain station radii.How does Willoughby compare to Walnut Grove for a family buyer?

 What to read next

-- · Latimer (Willoughby) sub-pillar — the master-planned south-side deep dive (Vesta Latimer Heights, Donna Gabriel Robins Elementary, Willowbrook 800m radius)
+- · Latimer (Willoughby) — the master-planned south-side deep dive (Vesta Latimer Heights, Donna Gabriel Robins Elementary, Willowbrook 800m radius)

 - · BC Transit-Oriented Development Areas — the provincial framework around the 800-metre TOD radius